 How Much You Earn With BankUnited CDs Over Time

 BankUnited has relatively high interest rates.
 That means you will earn good interest if you open one of its CDs.
-You will also earn a fair amount because it does not offer any CDs less than one year in term length.
-Even if you can only afford to contribute the minimum amount to the shortest CD (12 months), you will earn more than $10 of interest.
+Even if you can only afford to contribute the minimum amount to the shortest CD (3 months), you will earn more than $10 of interest.

-The highest interest rates come with longer CDs and so you will earn more with a 60-month CD than with a 12-month CD.
+The highest interest rate comes with the 9 month CD at 2.05% APY.
 Your earning power is also greater with long CDs because BankUnited compounds interest daily.

 How BankUnited’s CD Rates Compare to Other Banks’